FabioGentile/ThesisMaterial/Measurements/README.md

 A shell script that launch the R script on all the folder if no parameters are specified.
 Otherwise launch the scripts only on the specified folder.
 Usage:

     ./gen_pdf.sh [FOLDER_NAME]

+## Multimedia

+In this folders there are the measurements and analysis from our experiments with multimedia applications.